-The data file is only included in the SLEEP format for the metadata.\ prefixed files which contains filesystem metadata and not actual file data.
-For the content.\ files, the data is stored externally (in Dat it is stored as normal files on the filesystem and not in a SLEEP file).
+The data file is only included in the SLEEP format for the metadata. prefixed files which contains filesystem metadata and not actual file data.
+For the content. files, the data is stored externally (in Dat it is stored as normal files on the filesystem and not in a SLEEP file).
 However you can configure Dat to use a content.data file if you want and it will still work.
-If you want to store the full history of all versions of all files, using the content.data file would provide that guarantee, but would have the disadvantage of storing files as chunks merged into one huge file (not as user friendly).